TheAcharya/MarkerData-Website/docs/faq.md

 ## What is the behaviour when Marker collision occurs?

-When there are Markers at the same timecode position, **Marker Data** will automatically resolve the collision of ID (Timecode, Name or Notes).
+In instances where Markers coincide, **Marker Data** will adeptly rectify any conflicts arising from overlapping Marker ID such as Timecode, Name, or Notes.

 ![Marker Collision](assets/fcp_marker_collision_01.png)

-**Marker Data** will create unique Marker ID by automatically appending a numerical suffix at the end of the Marker ID and Image Filename.
+**Marker Data** will fashion unique Marker IDs through an automated process of appending a numerical suffix to both the Marker ID and the Image Filename.

 ![Unique Marker ID](assets/fcp_marker_collision_02.png)